-Yes, You Can Measure Blinds Just as Accurately as a Professional - How To
+Yes, You Can Measure Blinds Just as Accurately as a Professional – Here’s How

 Should you leave custom window coverings to a professional?
-Well, I happen to be one and I am going to give you all of our secrets.
-You can get the same professional look at almost half the cost… Shhhh don’t tell anyone!
+Well, I happen to be one and I am about to give you all of our secrets.
+I’m going to share how to measure blinds like a pro, so you get the same professional look at almost half the cost… Shhhh don’t tell anyone!

 What you will need:

 - A good quality steel tape measure that is at least 12 feet long